brijeshdhaker/docker-hadoop-cluster/readme-resources/http-spnego.md

 # Login to the KDC using kinit.
-$ kinit -k -t /apps/security/keytabs/users/brijeshdhaker.keytab brijeshdhaker@SANDBOX.NET
+kinit -k -t /apps/security/keytabs/users/brijeshdhaker.keytab brijeshdhaker@SANDBOX.NET

-$kinit brijeshdhaker@SANDBOX.NET
+kinit brijeshdhaker@SANDBOX.NET
 Please enter the password for brijeshdhaker@SANDBOX.NET:

 # Use curl to fetch the protected URL: